irfanhakim-as/linux-wiki/distros/Bazzite.md

 ## [Enabling Remote Access](../topics/enabling-remote-access.md)

-This details how we can enable remote access into our Bazzite system from other devices in the same network.
+This details how we can enable remote access into our Bazzite system from other devices in the same network via SSH.

 ---